Russia's data centre market primed for growth - iKS-Consulting

 Meanwhile, the number of racks in Russia is expected to reach 43,500 – an 11% year-on-year increase.

-While Russia’s growth is strong, it’s still not a dominant player in the global data centre market, accounting for just 0.9% of total market value and 1.1% of total global commercial storage, according to iKS-Consulting.
+While Russia's growth is strong, it's still not a dominant player in the global data center market, accounting for just 0.9% of total market value and 1.1% of total global commercial storage, according to iKS-Consulting.

-Despite the modest global growth, iKS-Consulting believes that Russia could become one of the most favourable countries for data centre development, due to its climate, stable energy generation, plenty of water, and a developed telecommunications infrastructure, amongst other reasons.
+Despite the modest global growth, iKS-Consulting believes that Russia could become one of the most favourable countries for data center development, due to its climate, stable energy generation, plenty of water, and a developed telecommunications infrastructure, amongst other reasons.

 The Russian Government is allocating at least US$300 million per year for digital economy projects over the next five years.
 One of the key focuses is the development of storage and processing services.